tensorflow/runtime/documents/binary_executable_format.md

   SPECIAL_ATTRIBUTE       ::= BYTE
 ```

-TODO(tf-runtime-team): Remove the special_attribute byte and update
+TODO(tfrt-devs): Remove the special_attribute byte and update `tfrt_translate`
-`tfrt_translate` since we record special attributes in non-optional sections.
+since we record special attributes in non-optional sections.

 The AttributeNames sections is an optional secton which is not needed for BEF
 execution, but this section is necessary for bef-to-mlir conversion.
 This